-Any employee who first comes into possession of any property shall retain such property in his or her possession until it is properly tagged and placed in the designated property locker or storage room, and the property in question has been documented in the property section of RIMS (or when appropriate a property form or copy of the incident shall be attached to the property, see - "Property Booking Procedures").
+Any Department employee who first comes into possession of any property shall retain such property in the employee's possession until:

+- (a) Possession of the property is properly transferred to the appropriate Officer, investigator or supervisor, or - (b) The property has been properly packaged and labeled and placed in the designated property/evidence locker or storage location, and the property in question has been documented in the property section of RIMS.

+When appropriate a property form or copy of the incident shall be attached to the property (see §801.3.1 - Property/Evidence Booking Procedures).

 Where ownership can be established as to found property with no apparent evidentiary value, such property may be released to the owner without the need for booking.
-The releasing officer shall have the owner sign and date a copy of the incident report acknowledging the receipt of said property and shall give the sign and dated incident to the on-duty dispatcher to scan and attached to the RIMS incident.
+The releasing employee shall have the owner sign and date a copy of the incident report or associated property receipt acknowledging the receipt of said property and shall give the signed and dated document to the on-duty dispatcher to scan and attached to the RIMS incident.
+The original should be placed into the associated case file, if applicable.